codeforequity-at/botium-connector-webdriverio/README.md

 ### WEBDRIVERIO_OUTPUT_ELEMENT_HASH
 _Default: ELEMENTID_

 The algorithm used to calculate a unique identifier for an identified output element.
-By default, the Webdriver element identifier is chosen, but depending on the level of dynamic content, it might be a better approach to calculate a hash for the output HTML content.
+By default, the Webdriver element identifier is chosen, but depending on the level of dynamic content, it might be a better approach to use the output HTML content itself as (very long) identifier.
+This is recommended in those cases:

+* On iOs the Webdriver element identifier is not unique, so you have to rely on HTML content to be unique
+* If you have a unique identifier in the HTML content (a unique generated)

 Possible values:

-* ELEMENTID
+* ELEMENTID - use the Webdriver element identifier
-* HASH
+* HASH - use the HTML output as identifier

+### WEBDRIVERIO_OUTPUT_ELEMENT_HASH_SELECTOR
+_Default: empty_

+If _WEBDRIVERIO_OUTPUT_ELEMENT_HASH_ is **HASH**, then it is possible to specify a selector for the

 ### WEBDRIVERIO_OUTPUT_ELEMENT_DEBUG_HTML
 _Default: false_